UPPS 05.04.04 - Texas State Security Alarm Systems

-This policy establishes the procedures for the procurement, installation, monitoring, and maintenance of security alarm systems.
+This policy establishes procedures for the procurement, installation, monitoring, and maintenance of security alarm systems.

 In addition, it enforces those procedures equitably and provides a centralized point of management.

-The following definitions apply to security alarm systems approved for installation at Texas State University.
+The following definitions apply to security alarm systems approved for installation at Texas State.

-Hold-up and Panic Alarms – systems that an individual must intentionally activate that signal UPD or any third-party of an event that jeopardizes a university community member’s personal safety.
+Hold-Up and Panic Alarms – systems that an individual must intentionally activate that signal any third-party of an event that jeopardizes a university community member’s personal safety.

 Request of System

-The manager of Operations and Energy will identify the proposed hardware and location of all security alarm devices, floor plans identifying the installation site, and the proposed location of each security alarm device.
+The university’s security systems contractor will identify the proposed hardware and location of all security alarm devices, floor plans identifying the installation site, and the proposed location of each security alarm device.

-The person submitting the form should obtain approval from the department chair/director and dean/associate or assistant vice president before routing to the appropriate vice president and the provost and VPAA for final approval.
+The department submitting the form should obtain approval from the department chair, director and dean, or associate or assistant vice president before routing to the appropriate vice president and the provost and VPAA for final approval.

-The Access Services supervisor and the manager of Operations and Energy must approve the hardware’s technical specifications for security alarm systems prior to purchase and installation.
+The director of Network Security must approve the hardware’s technical specifications for security alarm systems prior to purchase and installation.
 If a static IP address is required, there may be a monthly fee charged for this service.

-The university prohibits stand-alone security alarm systems (those not reporting to UPD or a third-party monitoring company).
+The university prohibits stand-alone security alarm systems (those not reporting to a third-party monitoring company).

-A decision made by the director of UPD, or designee, may be appealed to the Office of the Vice President for Student Affairs.
-The decision of the vice president shall be considered final.
+A decision made by the director of UPD, or designee, may be appealed to the Office of the Vice President for Finance and Support Services (VPFSS).
+The decision of the VPFSS shall be considered final.

-Security alarm systems monitored by UPD require a monthly monitoring fee used to support the personnel costs associated with monitoring the systems.
+There will be a monthly fee paid to UPD for alarm response used to support the personnel costs associated with the security alarm systems.